Akash3121/AWS-DVA-C02/Notes.md

 on the top there would be Recycle bin click that and can set a rule for retention rule for EBS snapshot - we can recover it.

+### AMI Overview
+Amazon Machine Image

+AMI are customization of EC2 instances.
+- can add own software, os, configuration, moitoring ..
+- faster boot/ configuration time coz all software is pre-packaged

+AMIs are built for specific region and can be copied across regions.

+You can launch EC2 instance from
+- pulic AMI: AWS provided
+- your own: make and maintain by you
+- AWS marketplace: some one else made and sells

+AMI Process for EC2 instance:

+- start an EC2 instance and customize it.
+- stop the instance (data integrity)
+- build an AMI - this will create an EBS snapshot
+- Launch instance from other AMI (can launch in diff AZ)